Ujas-Goti/CS401_Group-4_Communications_System/SRS_Template Group 4.md

 1. # **Purpose** {#purpose}

-   This document outlines the requirements for the Mine Pump Control System (MPC).

    This document outlines the requirements for the communications system

-   This SRS defines the requirements for a **Communications System** for a large organization.
+   This SRS defines the requirements for a communication system for a very large organization.
 The goal is to provide both **synchronous (real-time)** and **asynchronous (delayed)** chat functionalities with support for **private and group chats**.
 IT administrators will be able to **monitor all chat logs**, while general users will have restricted access to their own conversations.

    1. ## **Scope** {#scope}

-      This document will catalog the user, system, and hardware requirements for the Communication system.
+      This document will catalog the user, system, and hardware requirements for the Communication System.
 We will not, however, document how these requirements will be implemented.

-      Potential : The system will:
+1.1

-      Operate as a Java desktop application using TCP/IP sockets for communication.
+      The system will operate as a Java desktop application using TCP/IP sockets for communication.

-      Provide two GUIs: one for general users, one for IT administrators.
+	  Maintain conversation logs in text files with timestamos, senders unique ID, and chat type (private/group) Provide a single GUI interface for general users and for IT administrators.
 	  Support private one-to-one chats and group conversations.
 	  Enable notifications for new messages.

-      Allow IT administrators to view complete conversation logs for auditing.

-      Restrict file transfer: only text messages allowed.
+	  Enforce text-only chats

-      Function as client-server architecture with a centralized server handling connections.
+	  Function as client-server  with a centralized server handling connections.

 Constraints:

-* No external frameworks, libraries, databases, or HTML/web components allowed.
+* No external frameworks, libraries, databases, or HTML/web components will be allowed.
 * All logs must be stored in **local files** on the server.
 * All users must be on the same local server.
 * All chats must be text-based.